 Brett Heinz

-Policy Researcher & Writer
+Policy Researcher

-Brett Heinz is a political researcher and writer based in Washington, DC, with a focus on economic justice, political inequality, and US foreign policy.
 He currently works on economic and environmental policy, both domestic and international, at the American Friends Service Committee.
 He previously researched national security and political influence campaigns at the Quincy Institute for Responsible Statecraft, as well as US-Latin America relations and international economics at the Center for Economic and Policy Research.
+Brett has authored dozens of articles and four reports on public policy and other current events.

 Brett was born and raised in North Carolina.
-He holds a Bachelor's degree from UNC Chapel Hill and a Master's degree in Public Policy from American University.
+He holds a Bachelor's degree from UNC Chapel Hill and a Master's degree in public policy from American University.

 Twitter: @brtthnz